afontana1/critical-thinking/course_outline/course10-Scientific Reasoning/README.md

 2. **Statistical Validity in Science**

    * Types of validity: internal, external, construct, and **statistical conclusion validity**. ([Wikipedia][18])
-   * Link to false positives/negatives, power, and misinterpretation of p-values and intervals (from your Data Literacy course).
+   * Link to false positives/negatives, power, and misinterpretation of p-values and intervals (from Data Literacy course).

 3. **Sensitivity Analysis as Scientific Reasoning**

    * Not just a modeling trick: **sensitivity analysis** as a way to ask “which assumptions matter?” across experimental and modeling contexts. ([Wikipedia][19])
-   * Connect back to your Model Thinking unit on uncertainty and robustness.
+   * Connect back to Model Thinking unit on uncertainty and robustness.

 4. **Theory and Evidence Revisited**